lsst-sqre/kafkit/docs/dev/development.rst

 Code
 ----

-- The code style follows :pep:`8`, though in practice lean on Black and isort to format the code for you.
+- The code style follows :pep:`8`, though in practice lean on Black and ruff to format the code for you.

 - Use :pep:`484` type annotations.
   The ``tox -e typing`` test environment, which runs mypy_, ensures that the project's types are consistent.